 Closure depths were calculated using the closure temperature for each thermochronometer, divided by a spatially and temporally constant geothermal gradient.
-Closure temperatures are given as: AHe = 70° C (Farley, 2000), AFT = 110° C, (Wagner and Van Den Haute, 1992), and ZHe = 180° C (Farley, 2000).
-Excluding the Alpi Apuane samples, we used the full set of unique sample locations in our field area (Tables 1-4) to calculate an average $G{f{heatflow}} = 36.4 \, ^{\circ}$ C/km and closure depths for the ZHe (4.9 km), AFT (3.0 km), and AHe (1.9 km) thermochronometers.
+Closure temperatures are given with AHe of 70 °C (Farley, 2000), AFT of 110 °C, (Wagner and Van Den Haute, 1992), and ZHe of 180 °C (Farley, 2000).
+Excluding the Apuan Alps samples, we used the full set of unique sample locations in our field area (Tables S1-S4) to calculate an average $G{f_heatflow} =$ $36.4 \,^{\circ}\text{C km}^{-1}$ and closure depths for the ZHe (4.9 km), AFT (3.0 km), and AHe (1.9 km) thermochronometers.

 Material is accreted to the wedge through thrusts slices in the upper plate (frontal accretion) or is offscraped from the subducting plate at depth (underplating).
 Material motion is constrained by balancing frontal and rearward fluxes, underplating, and erosion.
-We prescribe a compressional prowedge and an extensional retrowedge, where horizontal velocities decrease along the prowedge and increase along the retrowedge as a function of distance.
-The vertical rock velocity is also variable with depth, and is defined as the sum of the erosion rate and a component of crustal thickening driven by accretion.
+We prescribe a compressional prowedge and an extensional retrowedge, where horizontal velocities decrease along the prowedge and increase along